kizniche/Mycodo/README.rst

 Support
 -------

-Before making a post on the forum or issue on github, please read the `Manual <https://github.com/kizniche/Mycodo/blob/master/mycodo-manual.rst>`__.
+Before making a post to the forum, slack, or issue tracker on github, please read the `Manual <https://github.com/kizniche/Mycodo/blob/master/mycodo-manual.rst>`__.

 Need assistance with Mycodo